 How to Keep Your Momentum Going

 Like pushing the car, you just need to put in the energy and get it moved.
 Once it moved, things will become easy.
+But, you must continue to push and never let the car stop.

 It will be tough at first, but once you get over it, it will become easy for you.